techwithanirudh/coolify-docs/docker-registries.md

     - property: og:image
       content: https://cdn.coollabs.io/assets/coolify/og-image-docs.png
 ---

 # Docker Registries

 You can easily push your built docker images to any docker registries with Coolify.

 You just need to fill the `Docker Registry` fields in your service `General` configurations.

+## Configuration
+### Docker Image
+If this field is set, Coolify will automatically push your built docker image to the specified docker registry.
+> If the image is empty, Coolify won't push your built image.

+### Docker Image Tag
+If this field is set, Coolify will automatically push your built docker image with the specified tag to the specified docker registry + the git commit sha tag.

+> If the tag is empty, Coolify only push your built image with the git commit sha tag.

 ## Docker Credentials